dougeby/IntuneDocs/intune/certificates-configure.md

 You’ll use this .cer file when you [create trusted certificate profiles](#create-trusted-certificate-profiles) to deploy that certificate to your devices.

 ## Create trusted certificate profiles
 Create a trusted certificate profile before you can create a SCEP, PKCS, or PKCS imported certificate profile.
 Deploying a trusted certificate profile ensures each device recognizes the legitimacy of your CA. SCEP certificate profiles directly reference a trusted certificate profile.
 PKCS certificate profiles don’t directly reference the trusted certificate profile but do directly reference the server that hosts your CA. PKCS imported certificate profiles don't directly reference the trusted certificate profile but may utilize it on the device.
 Deploying a trusted certificate profile to devices ensures this trust is established.
 When a device doesn’t trust the root CA, the SCEP or PKCS certificate profile policy will fail.

-Create a separate trusted certificate profile for each device platform you want to support, just as you'll do for SCEP, PCKS, and PKCS ipmorted certificate profiles.
+Create a separate trusted certificate profile for each device platform you want to support, just as you'll do for SCEP, PCKS, and PKCS imported certificate profiles.

 ### To create a trusted certificate profile